Coming to the festival? Here's what you need to know...

 - Dogs must be kept under effective control at all times

-- It is up to each verandah owner as to whether dogs are allowed onto their properties – please respect their decision
+- It is up to each verandah owner as to whether dogs are allowed onto their property – please respect their decision

 - BYO dog poo bags and use them!

-A limited number of festival t-shirts will be available at the merchandise tent at Festival HQ for $30 each.
+A limited number of festival t-shirts will be available at the merchandise tent at Festival HQ.
 These feature the festival logo drawing (by local artist Peter Waddle) printed on organic cotton t-shirts in three colours.
-Tote bags will also be available for $20 and children’s t-shirts for $25.
+Tote bags and childrens t-shirts will also be available.

-CDs by some festival performers will also be sale at the merchandise tent.
+CDs and merchandise provided by some festival performers will also be for sale at the merchandise tent.

 Verandah Music Festival is a waste aware event and is aiming to achieve zero waste to landfill.

 We provide water refill stations so please bring a refillable water bottle.

-Carbon emissions associated with conducting the Verandah Music Festival will be calculated with assistance from University of Tasmania staff and will be offset to make the festival carbon neutral.
+Carbon emissions associated with conducting the Verandah Music Festival will be calculated and will be offset to make the festival carbon neutral.

-Our passion is for the festival to benefit people without harming the planet.
+Our passion is for the festival to benefit both people and the planet.